Why do a Fork Conversion?

 Here is a table of some of the most common forks used on café racers, bobbers, and brat style custom builds.
 The table provides some useful dimensions to help you determine what forks to look out for.
 It is a table that we developed with the available information online and measuring some of the forks that we’ve had in our workshop.
 It’s here because this information shouldn’t be kept a secret.
 We hope that it’s useful for those of you willing to make a leap into a fork conversion for your build.

 Each of the fork variations in this table can be used with our plug and play fork conversion kits, or other kits in the market.
 If you have the know-how and tooling available to create a custom triple tree and / or steering stem, you can rely on this data for multiple conversions.
 There may be some significant carry-over from year to year but if it’s not included in the table below it’s because we haven’t been able to confirm it.
 We ask you to submit any information for other forks and their years so that we can add them to the table as a catalogue of dimensions for other builders, tinkerers, and enthusiasts to use.
 Let’s help strengthen the community by sharing important knowledge around.
-Dimensions can be submitted by emailing us at email@example.com .
+Dimensions can be submitted by emailing us by using one of our contact forms on the site.
 We’ll update the table on a weekly basis.

 |Year||Make||Model||Top Fork Diameter* in mm||Bottom Fork Diameter** in mm||Fork Spacing in mm||Rotor Diameter in mm||Fork Length*** in mm|